 - You want to combine a couple of days a week of a nanny with other existing child care.

 How much will nanny sharing cost?

-A shared nanny should have the same benefits and conditions as when she is working for one family.
-These conditions include regular working hours, superannuation, holiday and sick leave and notice period.
+A shared nanny should have the same benefits and conditions as when they’re working for one family.
+These conditions include regular working hours, superannuation (if applicable), holiday and sick leave and a notice period.
 Read more about your obligations when employing a nanny.

 You should agree in writing how to divide the cost of the shared nanny with the other family.
-This split may depend on the proportion of the time she spends with each family or number of children per family.
+This split may depend on the proportion of time the nanny spends with each family or the number of children per family.